DanielVesterbaek/launch-control-documentation/docs/source/manual-gearbox.rst

 Ground Colliders
 ^^^^^^^^

-..  figure:: img/IMG_GroundColliders.jpg
+..  figure:: img/IMG_GroundColliders.png
     :alt: Colliders
     :class: with-shadow
     :width: 350px
     :align: center

-    *List of meshes contributing to the :ref:`ground-detection`*
+    *List of meshes contributing to the Ground Detection*

 Launch Control uses automated :ref:`ground-detection`.
 To make any mesh contribute to the ground detection you can either add it to the collection "LaunchControl -> GroundDetection" or simply select it, and hit the "+ Add Selected" button.